panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 const [state, dispatch] = useReducer(reducer, initialState);
 ```

-Whenever you want to update the state (usually from an event handler or after fetch request completion), you simply call the dispatch function with the appropritate action object: `dispatch(actionObject)`.
+Whenever you want to update the state (usually from an event handler or after completing a fetch request), you simply call the dispatch function with the appropritate action object: `dispatch(actionObject)`.

 #### D. Reducer function

-The *reducer* is a special pure function that accepts 2 arguments: the current state and an *action object*.
+> The *reducer* is a special pure function that accepts 2 parameters: the *current state* and an *action object*.
 Depending on the action object, the reducer function
 must update the state in an immutable manner, and return the new state.

 The following reducer function supports the increase and decrease of a counter state: